 Tura:I was involved with the theatre from my early childhood.
 When I came across underprivileged children I thought that they may have a lot of undiscovered talent.
 Some were good with singing, some at dancing and others at poetry recitation.
 But they were not aware of this.
 So I realized the only way to make use of the treasure chest of talents was through theatre; the platform where these qualities can be demonstrated.
 Theatre is an amalgamation of all arts, an avenue for the individual to express themselves and for their talents to be realized.

 Ashoka: How has that work evolved today?

-Tura: Currently, in the Narsingdi district I have organized about forty children and incorporated them in my theater group.
-My friends and I are practicing theater with these underprivileged children during our time between studies.
+Tura: I have been able to mobilize about forty children and incorporate them in my theater group in the Narsingdi district.
+My friends and I are practicing theater with these children during our time between studies.
 We are informing them about their rights through this art form and educating them about responsible citizenship, character, and morals.
-Besides these, we are trying to ensure that they don’t abuse drugs, become victims of sexual assault or get derailed in any way.
-Now I am 17 years old.
+Besides this, we are trying to ensure that they don’t abuse drugs, become victims of sexual assault or get derailed in any way.
 I want to emphasize the fact that there are many street children in Bangladesh.
-If we can integrate them in our society through theater, and give them a chance, each one of these kids will be a shining star in the future.
+If we can integrate them in our society through theater, and give them a chance, each one of these children will be a shining star in the future.